ZimmZone/ZimmZone.github.io/_projects/bid_data_denver.md

 #### Introduction
 # Urban Greenspace and Asthma Prevalence

-This project examines the link between vegitation cover (using average NDVI as a measurement of vegatation health) and human health.
-In this notebooke I will calucalte patch, edge, and fragmentation statistics about urban greenspace in Washington D.C.
-These statistics should be reflective of the connectivity and spread of urban greenspace, which are important for ecosystem function and access.
-I then use a inear model to identify statistically significant correlations between the distribution of greenspace and health data compiled by the US Center for Disease Control.
+This project examines the link between vegetation cover (using average NDVI as a measurement of vegetation health) and human health.
+In this notebook, I will calculate patch, edge, and fragmentation statistics for urban greenspace in Washington, D.C.
+These statistics reflect the connectivity and distribution of urban greenspace, which are important for ecosystem function and accessibility.
+I then use a linear model to identify statistically significant correlations between greenspace distribution and health data compiled by the U.S. Centers for Disease Control and Prevention (CDC).

 ## Using 'Big Data' in the Form of Census Tracts

-For this project, I split up the green space (NDVI) data by census tract, because this matches the human health data from the CDC.
-Because I need to know more about the structure of green space within each tract, I need higher resolution data, so I will use National Agricultural Imagery Program (NAIP) data, which is taken for the continental US every few years at 1m resolution.
-The main purpose of the NAIP data is, as the name suggests, agriculture.
-However, it’s also a great source for urban areas where lots is happening on a very small scale.
+For this project, I divide the greenspace (NDVI) data by census tract to align with the CDC's human health data.
+Because I need detailed information on the structure of greenspace within each tract, I require high-resolution data.
+Therefore, I use National Agricultural Imagery Program (NAIP) data, which is collected for the continental U.S. every few years at 1-meter resolution.
+While NAIP data is primarily intended for agricultural purposes, it is also an excellent resource for analyzing urban environments, where small-scale changes can have significant impacts.

 ## References
-City-Data. (n.d.).
+City-Data. (n.d.a).
 Income in Denver, Colorado.
 City-Data.com.
 Retrieved March 18, 2025, from https://www.city-data.com/income/income-Denver-Colorado.html

+City-Data. (n.d.b).
+Diversity in Denver, Colorado.
+City-Data.com.
+Retrieved March 18, 2025, from https://www.city-data.com/city/Denver-Colorado.html#mapOSM?mapOSM[zl]=11&mapOSM[c1]=39.762626183293456&mapOSM[c2]=-104.85694885253908&mapOSM[s]=sql1&mapOSM[fs]=false.

+Centers for Disease Control and Prevention.
+PLACES: Local Data for Better Health.
+Atlanta, GA: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, 2023.
+Available at https://www.cdc.gov/places.

 # Set Up Analysis